ypnos-web/cakephp-datatables/README.md

 ## Versioning

+* Versions 4.x are for users of CakePHP 4.0 and above
-The major version follows the CakePHP version.
-Versions 3.x are for cakePHP 3.6 and above.
+* Versions 3.x are for users of CakePHP 3.6 and above
+* Versions 2.x are available for older CakePHP installations, but will not receive new features
+* Version 1.0 is a tag available for people who let their code rot.
+Consider upgrading by only changing a couple of lines!
+* Branch `php5` is for people without PHP 7 and currently stuck at version 1.0

 ## Requirements